anthonyblanchettepotvin/dungeon-escape/README.md

 # Dungeon Escape
 Game made during the [Unreal Engine C++ Developer: Learn C++ and Make Video Games course](https://www.udemy.com/share/101WeuCEQfcFZQQnw=/) on [Udemy](https://www.udemy.com/).

+Made by Anthony Blanchette-Potvin - A random dude

+## Description
 In this game, your goal is to escape the dungeon with the golden gargoyle.
-To do so, you'll have to go through ~~mind challenging~~ puzzles.
+The place has been abandonned for who knows how long, but you somehow ended up in there.
+You will have to go through ~~mind challenging~~ puzzles in order to unlock new rooms and progress through the level.
+To do so, the player is given the ability to grab and interact with certain objects throughout the dungeon.

+Have fun!

 ## Demo
 Coming soon!